scottgilmoredev/e-commerce-react/README.md

 Come on in!
 Shop till you drop.
 Sign up, sign in with Google, checkout.
 Do it all!
 You can feel good about Harry's Hoods.

-This project is a complete e-commerce web app built to learn the React JavaScript library.
+This project is a complete e-commerce web app built to learn the [React](https://reactjs.org/) JavaScript library.

 ## Technologies used

-In addition to a deeper understanding of [React](https://reactjs.org/), I learned / utilized:
+In addition to a deeper understanding of React, I learned:

 1. [React Router](https://github.com/ReactTraining/react-router) for routing.
 2. [Redux](https://redux.js.org/) for state management.